REALBRICKD/Facility-Assessment-Report-Generator/README.md

 ## Notes

 - `main.py` is only a thin entry point; all application logic starts in `Hosting/streamlit_client.py`.
-- If you change the report schema in the API layer, update both export modules so the DOCX and PDF output stay in sync with the dashboard.
-- If ReportLab is unavailable in a local environment, install the dependencies from `requirements.txt` before trying to use PDF export.
 - The app uses the official legal name from the CMS API by default.
 However, if the user enters a custom name, it will override the official legal name on the final output.